 - Shake well before use.

-- Prepare puffer (inhaler) before first use or when puffer has not been used for 3 days.
+- Prepare the inhaler before first use or when the inhaler has not been used for 3 days.
 Spray 4 test sprays into the air.

 - Follow how to clean carefully.